lopuhin/kaggle-rsna-2019/README.rst

 you favorite augmentations library).
 On the other hand, you don't need a powerful machine to feed the data.

-In terms of price effectiveness.
+In terms of price effectiveness, it's a hard call and depends very much on how much does TPU cost you and where can you rent GPUs.
+I also didn't check preemptible TPUs yet.

 TPU installation notes
 ----------------------